ADHD and Time

 Work hard to use your mind to remind you about your past experiences.

 This can help you imagine the future in as much detail as possible, along with the feeling you will have if you don’t get something done.
-The more vividly, the more motivating it might be for you.
+The more vivid, the more motivating it might be for you.

 This is a skill to work at.